joshvarg/wave-function-collapse/README.md

-# wave-function-collapse
-Implementation of Wave Function Collapse Algorithm within Unity, made for Lab 6 in CSE 3541 @ OSU
+# Wave Function Collapse Algorithm

+An implemenation of WFC for Lab 6 of CSE 3541 @ The Ohio State University
-Implementation 1:

-Wave function collapse using color tileset